Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Emergency Bond Hearings

-Many jurisdictions in Northern Florida utilize a uniform bond schedule that sets certain amounts for certain criminal offenses.
-With many felony charges, the amounts of these bonds can be simply unaffordable for average people.
+Jurisdictions throughout Florida utilize a uniform bond schedule that sets certain amounts for criminal defendants to pay to get released prior to their trial.
+The state has specific rules and regulations when it comes to pretrial release.
+With many felony charges, the amounts of these bonds can be simply unaffordable for the average person.

 Unless an alleged offender is accused of a capital felony, he or she has the right to request a lower, more reasonable bond prior to any conviction.
-After a person has been arrested, he or she will usually make his or her initial appearance before a judge within 24 hours and it is critical to have legal representation at this time to ensure that the alleged offender gets the most favorable bond terms possible.
+After a person is arrested in Florida arrested, they are usually required to make their initial appearance before a judge within 24 hours.
+It is critical to have legal representation during this time to ensure that the defendant gets the most favorable bond terms possible.

 Attorney for Emergency Bond Hearings in Tallahassee, FL

-If your loved one has been arrested for any type of criminal offense in Northern Florida, The Pumphrey Law can fight to get him or her released from custody as soon as possible.
-Don Pumphrey, Jr. and the firm have more than two decades of combined legal experience with the criminal justice system in locations throughout the Florida Panhandle.
+If you’ve recently been arrested for any type of criminal offense in Northern Florida, Pumphrey Law can fight to get you released from custody as soon as possible.
+Don Pumphrey, Jr., and his legal firm have over two decades of combined legal experience working in the criminal justice system in locations throughout the Florida Panhandle.

 Our Tallahassee emergency bond hearing attorneys assist clients all over Leon County as well as surrounding areas such as Franklin County, Gadsden County, Jefferson County, Liberty County, and Wakulla County.
 We will provide a thorough evaluation of your case as soon as you call (850) 681-7777 to schedule a free, confidential consultation.